Administrative Procedure 190

-- The Division owns copyright of all works produced by employees as part of their employment.
+- The Division owns the copyright of all works produced by employees as part of their employment.

-- Superintendent or designate may enter into an agreement with others to produce, in part or in whole, a work for the Division.
-This agreement shall specifically address copyright of the work produced.
+- The superintendent or designate may enter into an agreement with others to produce, in part or in whole, work for the Division.
+This agreement shall specifically address the copyright of the work produced.

 - The Division may enter into an agreement with a private publisher to publish Division material for sale and distribution.

-- Any student work or images included in a professional teaching portfolio require the consent of the student or parent/guardian using the Permission To Use Student Work Form (Form 180-3).
+- Any student work or images included in a professional teaching portfolio require the consent of the student or parent or guardian using the Teacher Portfolio Permission Form: Student Work and Images (Form 180-3).

 - Student Work

 - Students own the copyright to everything they create.
-Parent/guardian permission to reproduce student work shall be obtained if the student is under 16 years of age.
-Students 16 and over may provide permission for their own work to be reproduced.
+Parent or guardian permission to reproduce student work shall be obtained if the student is under 16 years of age.
+Students 16 and older may provide permission for their own work to be reproduced.

 - Permission is not required to display student work within the school.

 - If the student’s name is visible.
-FOIP considerations apply and the Interview/Photo/Video Consent Form (Form 180-1) shall be completed.
+FOIP considerations apply and the Consent for Media or Third-Party Use of Student Information form (Form 180-1) shall be completed.

-- At the time of registration, the Principal shall collect and file permission from parents/guardians/students to record and/or tape their children for possible performance.
+- At the time of registration, the Principal shall collect and file permission from parents or guardians or students to record and tape their children for possible performance.